 More than 40 witness statements from police officers, HMRC staff and members of the public were taken during the investigation.

-"As is right and proper, evaluation of this incident has been ongoing and any way to improve risk assessments and current policies, despite actions on the day being in line with them, have been established and are welcomed to improve the safety of our officers and staff, our partners and the wider community.
+In a statement, Thames Valley Police said: “Evaluation of this incident has been ongoing and any way to improve risk assessments and current policies, despite actions on the day being in line with them, have been established and are welcomed to improve the safety of our officers and staff, our partners and the wider community.”

 POLL: Have your say